Master of Science: Chemistry-Non-Thesis-Based Option

 Graduate Program Committee

-Full-time M.S. students are required to attend all regularly scheduled and special departmental seminars and colloquia.
-Part-time students are also required to attend these seminars but may petition the Chair of the Department of Chemistry to waive this requirement all but one semester.
+Full-time M.S. students are required to attend all regularly scheduled and special seminars and colloquia.
+Part-time students are also required to attend these seminars but may petition the Chemistry program to waive this requirement all but one semester.
 Such students will be required either to participate fully during one semester, including the presentation of a one-hour seminar, or to present two one-hour seminars in lieu of full participation.

 Minimum Requirements for Master of Science Degree